brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ The same can be applied to large pieces of code.
 You're not always reading every single letter; you're scanning for patterns.

+^ The easier it is to find patterns, the less time you spend looking around your code to find that one specific thing.

 ---

 ![inline](./curly-1.png)

-^ With that, and cognitive load in mind; can anybody tell me what could be wrong with this piece of code?
+^ With scanning, and cognitive load in mind; can anybody tell me what could be wrong with this piece of code?

 ---